nishantvarma/resources/README.md

 | Combinatorics | | Applied Combinatorics (Michael Keller, & William Trotter) | Undergraduate |

 If you like this work, please consider donating to [Internet Archive](https://archive.org/donate).

+Disclaimer: These contents are uploaded for educational purposes only.
+If you believe that any of these contents violate copyright, please contact me at `nishant[dot]varma@gmail[dot]com`.